Class Chilopoda (Centipedes)

 There are 3 species of Cryptops in the UK, and all need microscopic examination to determine species by an expert.
-The genus can be recognised by having 21 pairs of legs with the rear pair being significantly larger and pointing backwards.
-They have no eyes and are completely blind.

 Of further interest there is a actually a fourth species of Cryptops called Cryptops doriae Pocock, 1891, which is only known from the Eden Project (Rainforest Biome), in Cornwall.